GBuritica/GBuritica.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2022: Postdoc at Université de Gèneve supervised by Professor Sebastian Engelke.
+* Fall 2022: I will join the research group of Professor Sebastian Engelke at Université de Gèneve as a Postdoc.

 Publications
 ======